Onni South Lake Union

-1120 Denny Way is a complex of two high-rise residential buildings that are under construction in South Lake Union, Seattle, Washington, United States.
-The buildings will both be 41 stories tall, with a total of 1,179 apartments, and connected by a 12-story podium with retail and amenity space.
-1120 Denny Way is being developed by Onni Group, which is also redeveloping the adjacent Seattle Times Building site.
-The project began construction in 2017 and is planned to be completed in 2022.
+Onni South Lake Union (Onni SLU), also known as 1120 Denny Way, is a complex of two high-rise residential buildings and a hotel in South Lake Union, Seattle, Washington, United States.
+The residential buildings—both be 41 stories tall—comprise a total of 827 apartments.
+They are connected by a 12-story hotel with retail and amenity space.
+1120 Denny Way was developed by Onni Group, which is also redeveloping the adjacent Seattle Times Building site.
+The project began construction in 2017 and was completed in 2022.

 History

 The Seattle Times Company acquired much of its property in the late 1920s, prior to the construction of its headquarters building in 1931.
 The lot immediately south of the headquarters, facing Denny Way, was converted into a parking lot with a small park at its northeast corner.
 The company sought to redevelop the lot into a new office building in the 1990s, as part of a cancelled expansion project.
 The Times Company put the parking lot up for sale in 2011, as part of its plans to sell its headquarters to private developers.